karloskalcium/md2enex/README.md

   $ ./md2enex.py -d <directory> -o <output filename>
 ```

+Note: <directory> should be a directory containing all of the .md files you want to import.
+This does not currently work recursively, so all files must be in the top-level of the directory.

 ## Bugs, feature requests, or contributions
 Open an [Issue](https://github.com/karloskalcium/md2enex/issues).
 Pull requests welcome.